*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

-This makes it ideal for a green tea as it adds a bit off minty coolness but also cuts through any lingering bitterness with its great citrusy flavor.
-This was the first time I had tried this mint in a green tea and found it outstanding.
+This makes it ideal for green tea as it adds a bit of minty coolness but also cuts through any lingering bitterness with its great citrusy flavor.
+This was the first time I had tried this mint in green tea and found it outstanding.

 I did a little research to see exactly what it was and found this great little article about the mojito mint.